ibm-cloud-docs/Backup/restore-SQLDB.md

 1. If the {{site.data.keyword.backup_notm}} Agent and plug-in are not installed on the primary replica server, fail over to the secondary database instance where the {{site.data.keyword.backup_notm}} Agent is installed.
 The formerly secondary replica where you backed up the database becomes the primary replica.
 2. Remove the primary database from the AlwaysOn Availability Group.
 3. Delete the database from all secondary replicas.
-4. Restore the primary database to the original database name using the Overwrite Existing Databases option.
+4. Restore the primary database to the original database name by using the Overwrite Existing Databases option.
-5. Add the restored primary database to the AlwaysOn Availability Group using the Full Synchronization option.
+5. Add the restored primary database to the AlwaysOn Availability Group by using the Full Synchronization option.
 After restoring an SQL Server database to the primary replica, to reduce the amount of required replication traffic, you can restore the database to secondary replica servers.

 ### Restoring a secondary database in an AlwaysOn Availability Group
 {: #restoreSecondaryAAG}

 1. If you didn't delete the database from all secondary replicas when you restored the primary database, remove the secondary database from the AlwaysOn Availability Group.
 2. On a secondary replica server where the {{site.data.keyword.backup_notm}} Agent and plug-in are installed, restore the database by running a Restore From Another Computer by using the No Recovery option.
-3. Add the restored secondary database to the AlwaysOn Availability Group using the Join option.
+3. Add the restored secondary database to the AlwaysOn Availability Group by using the Join option.

 ## Restoring items from an SQL server or SharePoint database
 {: #restoreSQLDBitems}

-If a Microsoft SharePoint 2010 or 2013 database is backed up using the SQL Server plug-in, you can restore items such as site collections, websites, lists and documents from the backup.
-If a Microsoft SQL Server database is backed up using the SQL Server plug-in or Image plug-in, you can restore specific tables and objects from the backup.
+If a Microsoft SharePoint 2010 or 2013 database is backed up by using the SQL Server plug-in, you can restore items such as site collections, websites, lists and documents from the backup.
+If a Microsoft SQL Server database is backed up by using the SQL Server plug-in or Image plug-in, you can restore specific tables and objects from the backup.

 To restore items from a database backup, you must first use Portal to expose the safeset as a shared resource.
 You can then use a Granular Restore application to find and restore items from the backup.
 To restore items from a SharePoint database backup, use Granular Restore for Microsoft SharePoint.
 To restore items from an SQL Server database backup, use Granular Restore for Microsoft Exchange and SQL.
 For more information, or to obtain a Granular Restore application, contact your service provider.